-This is what Prue liked about Red, his simplicity despite of being extremely rich, coming from one of the wealthiest clans in America.
+This was what Prue liked about Red, his simplicity despite of being extremely rich, coming from one of the wealthiest clans in America.

 Prue set the beer down and Red drank straight up from the bottle.
-“So, you filed a weekend leave,” he said, “How come, Ms. Strauss?
-Visiting a boyfriend, maybe?”
+“So, you filed a weekend leave,” he said, “How come, Ms. Strauss?"

 “I’m going to Sacramento to visit my friends.”
-It’s been four years too long.
+It’s been four years too long, she thought.

 “Oh.
 Well then I’ll give you a ride,” Red insisted.
 “I’m driving home tomorrow.”

 Prue remembered that the Kleins all came from Los Angeles.
 “No, thank you,” she said all this quickly.
-Not to be rude, but an almost a day ride with Red Klein would be surreal.
+Not to be rude, but a long ride with Red Klein would be a talk about.